From the physics published in his lifetime, William Gilbert or William Gilberd (1544-1603) seemed like Galileo to

 being equal and opposite to the attraction by the body on all other bodies summated for forces applying.

-Gilbert and his magnetism and electricity did impact science mainly in England and at least into Newton's time, though it was to be many years later before that area was to itself give any further real advances.
-Gilbert's attraction physics theory also held some marginalised support mainly in England to Newton's time.
+These clearly did correctly understand Gilbert's physics basically as a signal-response physics though not all of them fully agreed with all of it, but many have studied Gilbert and not at all understood his theory being instead mesmerised by his declared unusual use of language - as seen in the unfortunate modern study 'Francis Bacon and Magnetical Cosmology' by Xiaona Wang, University of Edinburgh in Isis, Volume 107, Number 4, December 2016.
+Gilbert's attraction physics theory held some marginalised support mainly in England to Newton's time, against the growing influence of Galileo and Descartes supported push-physics.
+But William Gilbert and his magnetism and electricity did significantly impact early science mainly in England and at least into Newton's time, though it was to be many years later before that particular area of physics was to itself give any further real advances.
 Much later others like Volta, Faraday, Maxwell and Tesla made further advances in electromagnetism to great effect with both materials chemistry and biology being significantly involved, but failed to deal with major issues, and of course Einstein failed entirely to deal with any of these issues.

 A static electric charge stationary on the moving Earth, produces NO magnetic response from a detector compass that is also stationary on the Earth - but DOES produce a magnetic response from a detector compass that is moving relative to the Earth.
 This fits poorly with most forms of field physics theory, and better fits a Gilbert style theory where no 'magnetic fields' exist but electric charge signals are emitted and detectors simply respond electrically and/or magnetically to such signals motion relative to themselves.
 A stationary permanent magnet does produce magnetic responses from another stationary permanent magnet, but the absence of macroscopic relative motion can still allow of their microscopic atoms or elementary particles having some relative spin or other motions.
 A 'stationary' electric wire can carry a moving electron current, and generally 'rest' can include motion and vice versa.